World Press Freedom Index 2021

 1948 Universal Declaration of Human Rights (UDHR) states: “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference, and to seek, receive, and impart information and ideas through any media regardless of frontiers”

-RFS describes its policy on the belief that everyone requires access to the news and information.
+RFS describes its policy as the belief that everyone requires access to the news and information.
 The aim of this NGO is to safeguard the right to Freedom of Information.

 About World Press Freedom Index :